 State of Minnesota County District Court

-State of Minnesota County District Court Judicial District: Sixth Court File Number: 69D U-CV-23-948 Case Type: Harassment Michael Dean DeFoe Petitioner vs. Misty Marie Diggs Respondent Notice of Issuance of Harassment Restraining Order by Publication To Respondent: YOU ARE NOTIFIED that a Harassment Restraining Order has been issued on May 9, 2023.
-A hearing has not been scheduled.
-You may request a hearing on this matter by filing a Request for Hearing HAR301 with the Court within twenty (20) days of the date this Notice is published.
-You may get a copy of the HRO from the court administrator’s office at the following address: 100 N. 5th Ave.
+State of Minnesota County District Court Judicial District: Sixth Court File Number: 69DU-FA-21-404 Case Type: Domestic Abuse In the Matter of: Heather Ann Soukkala Petitioner vs Reed Sheldon Johnson Respondent Notice of Issuance of Emergency (Ex Parte) Order for Protection by Publication (Minn.
+Stat.§ 518B.01, subd.
+8) To Respondent named above: YOU ARE HEREBY NOTIFIED that an Ex Parte Order for Protection has been issued in the above matter.
+You may request a hearing if you contact the court administrator’s office within 12 days of the date of publication of this notice.
+You may obtain a copy of the Ex Parte Order for Protection and the form to request a hearing from the court administrator’s office at the following address: 100 N. 5th Ave.
 W. Rm.
-320 Duluth, MN 55802 Failure to appear at a scheduled hearing or to get a copy of the Harassment Restraining Order will not be a defense to prosecution for violation of the Court’s order.
-Date: June 13, 2023 /s/ Courtney Hill Court Administrator/Deputy (June 17, 2023) 234387
+320 Duluth, MN 55802.
+An Order to show cause hearing is set for July 7, 2023 at 2:30 PM via zoom.
+Meeting ID 160 154 6503 Passcode 000554 Failure to request a hearing or to obtain a copy of the Ex Parte Order will not be a defense to prosecution for violation of the Court’s order.
+Date: June 21, 2023 ___________________ Court Administrator/Deputy (June 24, 2023) 236784